rq/rq/docs/index.md

 21
 {% endhighlight %}

-The above code runs without an active worker and executes `fib(8)` as if a worker would have done it.
+The above code runs without an active worker and executes `fib(8)` synchronously within the same process.
+You may know this behaviour from Celery as `ALWAYS_EAGER`.

 ## The worker